mlcommons/tiny/benchmark/runner/README.md

 If you encounter errors while running the test, refer to the guide below.

+### General Troubleshooting
+* If your device can operate on a 3.3V supply, you may find it helpful to run at 3.3V initially, and omit the level shifters.
+This will increase the energy consumption, but remove the level shifters as a potential problem.

 ### **Error: 'NoneType' Appears**
 This typically indicates a **UART transmission error**.